Sidc29/shopman-react/README.md

 To get started with this project, follow these steps:

-1. Clone this repository to your local machine. (git clone https://github.com/Sidc29/shopman-react.git)
+1. Clone this repository to your local machine. `git clone https://github.com/Sidc29/shopman-react.git`
-2. Install the required dependencies. (npm install)
+2. Install the required dependencies. `npm install`
-3. Start the development server. (npm run dev)
+3. Start the development server. `npm run dev`
-4. Open your web browser and navigate to `http://localhost:5173`.
+4. Open your web browser and navigate to `http://localhost:5173` (depends on the PORT you're running).

 ## Usage